ansys/pystk/doc/source/api/ansys/stk/core/graphics/IConstantDisplayCondition.rst

 IConstantDisplayCondition
 =========================

-.. py:class:: IConstantDisplayCondition
+.. py:class:: ansys.stk.core.graphics.IConstantDisplayCondition

    object

    A display condition that evaluates to a user-defined value.
 This is commonly used to hide primitives by assigning to a primitive a display condition that always returns false.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IConstantDisplayCondition

 Overview
 --------